 It is always the best policy to tackle these issues from the outset.
 Disagreements will occur as time passes and people’s priorities change.

 This is often the last thing you consider when starting out on a new venture.
 Failure to do so can come back to bite you.
 Think hard about mechanisms for the retirement or exit of partners or members in a partnership or LLP.
 These should include stakeholding valuation mechanisms designed to avoid conflict when the day arrives.
 The reverse also requires thought.
 If you wish to attract new, senior talent to the business, how will the existing agreement cope with that?

 In a limited company, the shareholding of an existing director is usually the key determinant upon exit – provided you can agree a valuation!

 However, limited company status offers more scope for the engagement of staff.
 They can be employees, directors or shareholders.
 Providing a shareholding in the business to key staff is a sound way of ensuring their retention.

 The following guidance and information is available online:

-Whatever business structure you decide to adopt, LawWare has a practice management solution tailored to your needs.
+Whatever Law firm structures you are contemplating, LawWare has a practice management solution tailored to your needs.